davidjohnbaker1/davidjohnbaker/content/posts/2023-06-14-a-short-reflection-after-writing-my-first-little-stan-model/index.md

 Fast forward a few years, I am now working somewhere where my one of my colleagues writes all his models in [Stan](https://mc-stan.org/users/documentation/).
 Obviously a good reason to try to jump in the deep end.

-This morning I spent a few hours writing out a simple between groups comparison (~ a t-test ~) using data from a paper from my PhD that is currently under review.
+This morning I spent a few hours writing out a simple between groups comparison (~ a t-test ~) using data from a paper from my time in Louisiana that is currently under review.
 The paper has been under review for longer than I care to admit publicly, but I know this data and our [NHST analysis](https://en.wikipedia.org/wiki/Statistical_hypothesis_testing) of it pretty well.

 My idea in doing this was to simply ask the same research questions that I did in our current analysis, but do so in a Bayesian way.

 After completing my first pass of this, boy, do I have some thoughts.

 The most salient thought (feeling?)
-I had was I feel as though I now have a better understand why some Bayesians are so anti-YES/NO metrics at any point of the statistical modeling pipeline.
+I had was I feel as though I now have a better understanding as to why some Bayesians are so anti-YES/NO metrics at any point of the statistical modeling pipeline.
 I get advantage of p-values, I've reported many myself, I have also seen them used as a substitute for critical thinking on many occasions.

 Coding up what was essentially a t-test in Stan of course makes you have to critically consider every element of your model.